101arrowz/fflate/docs/interfaces/zipinputfile.md

 A method called when the stream is no longer needed, for clean-up purposes.
-This will not always be called after the stream completes, so, you may wish to call this.terminate() after the final chunk is processed if you have clean-up logic.
+This will not always be called after the stream completes, so you may wish to call this.terminate() after the final chunk is processed if you have clean-up logic.